 Berkshire Citizens for Peace and Justice

-NOTE: Our regular 5:00 to 6:00 p.m. vigil will take place at Park Square as usual every Thursday.
-It is now in its 16th year without a Thursday when there was no one present.
+NOTE: Our regular 5:00 to 6:00 p.m. vigil takes place at Park Square every Thursday.
+We are now in our 17th year without missing a day.
 Please join us if you can.
 We have plenty of extra signs – or bring your own.